lionelmace/ibmcloud-labs/Lab APIC.md

 1. In the main page, click the Sandbox catalog.

 1. On the Product demo, click the **...** next to the state.
+In Visible to, select Custom then type **org-apic-demo** in the text field.
+Do the same for Subscribable by.
+Then click Publish.

+1. TODO: On the Product demo, click the **...** next to the state.
 In Visible to, select Custom then type **Bluemix** in the text field.
 Do the same for Subscribable by.
 Then click Publish.

 1. You should get a successfull message **Published**.